yaojiezheng1-droid/amazon_order/README.md

       └── json_template/
          ├── template1.json
          └── template2.json
+4. Decide if any items originate from the same factory:
+   - **Different factories** – keep the templates separate and create one Excel file per factory.
+   - **Same factory** – use `order_generation/merge_json_templates.py` to merge
+     the JSON data from the same factory.
+The script appends every entry to the `products` list and chooses the most appropriate value for each cell in the merged `cells` section.
 5. For each factory group, run `json_PO_excel.py` to write the JSON values into `order_generation/docs/empty_base_template.xlsx`.
    !excel must be created by json_PO_excel.py not manually!